 Personalised Cancer Therapeutics Lab

-Our research program centres on two key areas: :
+Our research program centers on two key areas:

-(ii) To better understand how anti-cancer drug resistance develops.
-To this end, we are applying a combination of whole genome sequencing, transcriptomic and other molecular analyses to document the emergence of chemoresistance in pancreatic cancer.
-The unique design of our ongoing preclinical personalised trials enables effective assessment of intrinsic and acquired therapeutic resistance (for example our studies in Nature (2015), Clin Cancer Res (2017) and Cancer Res (2018).
-Our ultimate goal is to refine tailored treatment strategies for PC, overcome or circumvent treatment resistance and build optimal, effective treatment combinations for patients with this disease.
+- To better understand how anti-cancer drug resistance develops.
+To this end, our lab is applying a combination of whole genome sequencing, single cell transcriptomics and other molecular analyses to document the emergence of cancer chemoresistance.
+Our ultimate goal is to refine tailored treatment strategies for pancreatic cancer, overcome or circumvent treatment resistance and build optimal, effective treatment combinations for patients with this disease.

 - Realistic, well annotated in vitro and in vivo models of pancreatic cancer, patient-derived xenografts (n=80 PDX; n=20 PDCL) and novel metastatic models of pancreatic cancer, generated by our lab, provide a unique, robust platform for the examination of personalised medicine strategies

 - Novel 3D organoid, co-culture models for the study of tumour-stroma interactions (pancreatic and other cancer types; including head and neck carcinomas for pan-cancer studies)